aalok-sathe/surprisal/README.md

 Compute surprisal from language models!

 `surprisal` supports most Causal Language Models (`GPT2`- and `GPTneo`-like models) from Huggingface or local checkpoint, as well as `GPT3` models from OpenAI using their API!
+We also support `KenLM` N-gram based language models using the KenLM Python interface.

 Masked Language Models (`BERT`-like models) are in the pipeline and will be supported at a future time.